-The visual impact of large agricultural NIA
+The visual impact of large agricultural N/A

 structures shall be minimized by

 locating the structure within or near an

 existing group of buildings

+The visual impact of large agricultural N/A

 structures shall be minimized by using

 materials and colors which blend with

 the building cluster or the natural

 vegetative cover of the site (except for

-greenhouses),

-atmost was aball be a minimized by union
+greenhouses).

+The visual impact of large agricultural NIA

-structures shall be minimized by using : 1
+structures shall be minimized by using

 landscaping to screen or soften the

 appearance of the structure

-Restoration - BILL
+Restoration

-Feasible elimination or mitigation of N/A
+Feasible elimination or mitigation of NIA

-unsightly, visually disruptive or 1
+unsightly, visually disruptive or

 degrading elements such as junk

 heaps, unnatural obstructions, grading

 scars, or structures incompatible with

-the area shall be included in site
+the area shall be induded in site

-development BIT A
+development

 The requirement for restoration of N/A

 visually blighted areas shall be in

 scale with the size of the proposed

+project

-project Signs
+Signs

 Materials, scale, location and N/A

-orientation of signs shall harmonize IWA
+orientation of signs shall harmonize

-with surrounding elements
+with surroundingelements

-Directly lighted, brightly colored, NIA
+Directly lighted, brightly colored, N/A

 rotating, reflective, blinking, flashing or

-moving signs are prohibited

-Illumination of signs shall be permitted NIA
+Illumination of signs shall be permitted N/A

-only for state and county directional

-and informational signs, except in
+onlyfor state and county directional and informational signs, except in

 designated commercial and visitor

 serving zone districts

-In the Highway 1 viewshed, except N/A
+In the Highway 1 viewshed, except

-within the Davenport commercial area,
+within the Davenport commercial area, N/A

 only CALTRANS standard signs and

 public parks, or parking lot

 identification signs, shall be permitted

 to be visible from the highway.
 These

 signs shall be of natural unobtrusive

 materials and colors

+each Viewsheds ·